Magic Leap founder Rony Abovitz creates startup Sun and Thunder to build synthetic beings

 Former Magic Leap CEO Rony Abovitz has started a new company called Sun and Thunder to focus on AI characters and interactive storytelling.

 In an interview with GamesBeat, Abovitz said the company represents a fusion of technology, intellect, and art.
-The aim will be to create “synthetic beings” and tell stories within worlds made possible by “spatial computing,” or the kind of mixed reality experiences that Abovitz has tried to create in his prior company Magic Leap.
+The aim is to create “synthetic beings” and tell stories within worlds made possible by “spatial computing,” or the kind of mixed reality experiences that Abovitz has tried to create in his prior company Magic Leap.
 Abovitz will talk about his new startup today at our GamesBeat Summit: Into the Metaverse conference in a session entitled Notes From Our Science Fiction Future.

 While Sun and Thunder are focused on spatial computing experiences, the company is not part of Magic Leap and it is not necessarily tied to any single platform yet, Abovitz said.